 If you have a thought, just reply to this email.
 If for some reason that doesn’t work, just send it straight to email@example.com and I’ll get it.
 I’m looking forward to hearing from you.

-And with that in mind, I received two lovely responses that I wanted to share with you guys.
+I sent out that message this past Tuesday to my email subscribers.
+And so with that in mind, I received two lovely responses that I wanted to share with you guys.

 1. From Melissa @shrimpcamp